 - Anti-Doping Rule Violations investigations and results management

-Through its management of the UK’s National Anti-Doping Policy, UKAD works with Archery GB and other National Governing Bodies to ensure UK sports are compliant with the World Anti-Doping Authority’s (WADA) International Standard for Code Compliance.
+Through its management of the UK’s National Anti-Doping Policy, UKAD works with Archery GB and other National Governing Bodies to ensure UK sports are compliant with the World Anti-Doping Agency’s (WADA) International Standard for Code Compliance.

 The WADA Code also requires International Federations such as World Archery to support anti-doping activities by conducting testing at their competitions and out-of-competition; providing education programs; and sanctioning those who commit anti-doping rule violations.

 There are no shortcuts to clean sporting success.